Pennsylvania

 Should Pennsylvania therapists accept insurance or go private pay?

 Pennsylvania has a strong insurance market.
 Highmark and Independence Blue Cross dominate.
 Most therapists participate on panels, and reimbursement rates are moderate to good, especially in the Philadelphia metro.
 Private-pay practices are growing in affluent Philadelphia neighborhoods and the Main Line suburbs.
 Pittsburgh has a more insurance-dependent market.
-The best marketing approach depends on your payment model.
+The best approach depends on your payment model.
 Insurance-based practices benefit from directory optimization and Google Maps visibility.
 Private-pay practices need stronger website messaging and content that justifies out-of-pocket investment to potential clients.

 How long before I see results from marketing in Pennsylvania?